jc-bao/diffuser-control-tutorial/slides.md

 ---

-# 🔄 Recap: Core of Diffusion Model
+# 🔄 Recap: What is a Diffusion Model?

 - Keynote: Generative model for distribution matching.
 - Applications: Image and text generation, creative tasks.